Sept. 8, 2025 - Freedomain Radio - Stefan Molyneux

 It's dangerously easy to choose that over legitimate friendships, especially since I bonded heavily with my computer and the internet.

-Well, it's the kind of thing, like it's a difference between professional singers and like amateur karaoke, right?
+Well, it's the kind of thing, like it's the difference between professional singers and like amateur karaoke, right?

-And so the other thing too is that also it's like looking at just beautiful, beautiful people all the time, and then finding the average person.
+And so the other thing, too, is that also it's like looking at just beautiful, beautiful people all the time and then finding the average person ugly, homely, unpleasant.

 And this is super stimuli, right?

-So if you are looking at someone like me, uh, or Scott Adams or Mike Sonovich, or you know, lost lots of different people on the left and the right, they're professional, like we're professional communicators, so that's our job.
+So if you are looking at someone like me or Scott Adams or Mike Sunovich or, you know, lots of different people on the left and the right, they're professional, like we're professional communicators.

 Maybe, maybe, but unlikely.

-And so if you sort of listen to my call-in shows, for instance, and I mean, I think they're useful, obviously helpful and good, but if you listen to my call-in shows, and then you say, I need to have conversations like that, you kind of gotta build your way up to that kind of stuff.
+But if you listen to my call-in shows and then you say, I need to have conversations like that, you kind of got to build your way up to that kind of stuff.

 I didn't have conversations like that when I was younger, at least not with that level of productivity.

-So if you are constantly exposing yourself to, you know, sort of top tier, top point one percent professional communicators, and then you try and have conversations with the average of axed underhead in your environment, or even before average status uh propaganda zombie, it's gonna be tough to replicate.
+So if you are constantly exposing yourself to, you know, sort of top-tier, top 0.1% professional communicators, and then you try and have conversations with the average vaxx dunderhead in your environment, or even before average status propaganda zombie, it's going to be tough to replicate, if that makes sense.

 Schools forcing kids together who otherwise wouldn't associate doesn't help, especially combined with parents who strictly limit socializing in free time.